SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 are copied when they are assigned to a new constant or variable, or when they are passed to a function or method.

+.. note::

    This behavior is different from Foundation:
    ``NSString``, ``NSArray``, and ``NSDictionary`` are implemented as classes, not structures.
    Strings, arrays, and dictionaries in Foundation are always assigned and passed around as a reference to an existing instance, rather than as a copy.

-.. note::

-   The description above refers to the “copying” of strings, arrays, and dictionaries.